Indigenous

 Impact benefit agreements

 Impact benefit agreements seek to provide certainty to project proponents while offering important social, economic, and environmental benefits including environmental oversight to affected Indigenous communities.
-Our Indigenous Legal Issues lawyers are experienced at negotiating, drafting, and implementing impact benefit agreements and, when necessary, resolving disputes through mediation, arbitration, or litigation.
+Our lawyers are experienced at negotiating, drafting, and implementing impact benefit agreements and, when necessary, resolving disputes through mediation, arbitration, or litigation.

 Land and resources management